 When you have a growth mindset, failure is just another event, showing you the need to work harder and maybe also from a different angle.
 It’s not a sign that you are doomed and you are a failure because as a person with a growth mindset, you don’t see ability as fixed.

 One of the lessons I learned from Angela Duckworth is that you cannot practice grit on something if you don’t have an interest in that area.
 This taught me the need to narrow down interests and pick one to persist on.

 Grit cannot develop when you are working on one thing today and another tomorrow.
 Grit develops when you work on something, persistently, over a long period of time.

 If you are working on something that you are not interested in, chances are that it will make you miserable and you probably put in the required amount of effort.
 Remember grit involved persisting on a goal over a long time, you don’t really want to work on something that you don’t enjoy.

 Repetition is the mother of skill, and you become skilled at something the more practice you put into it.
 In order to grow grit, you need to practice more and more on your interest.

-In this case, practicing your skill has to be done preferably with a teacher, using mental representations, and getting immediate feedback so you can make corrections on what where you can improve.
+In this case, practising your skill has to be done preferably with a teacher, using mental representations, and getting immediate feedback so you can make corrections on where you can improve.